-We are no longer accepting event proposals for the British Science Festival 2023.
-Watch this space for the 2024 applications!
+We are no longer accepting Open Call proposals for the British Science Festival 2024.

-The British Science Festival will take place in Exeter from the 7-10 September 2023, and will be hosted by the University of Exeter.
+The British Science Festival will take place in East London from the 11 - 15 September 2024, and will be hosted by the University of East London.

 Anyone can propose an event and the Festival celebrates science in its broadest sense.
 We are looking for proposals from individuals, researchers, industry professionals, artists, writers, organisations, charities, academic institutions, and more.

-Before developing and submitting your proposal, we highly encourage you to read our FAQs, which can be found below.
+Before developing and submitting your proposal, we highly encourage you to read our FAQs below.

-If you have any other questions, or if you would like to discuss your proposal, please email [email protected] .
-If you would like to view or download the FAQs as a PDF, please click here.
+If you have any other questions, or if you would like to discuss your proposal, please email [email protected].

-Please contact us if you would like to view the questions or submit your responses using an alternative format, outside of this platform.
+Please contact us if you would like to view the questions/FAQs or submit your responses using an alternative format, outside of this platform.

 Open Call Frequently Asked Questions